JordanTBHTechnologies/The-Habbo-Imager/README.md

 Releases
 ---------------------
-The latest stable release is [version 0.3.4](http://thi.techmania-hosts.com/web/grab-it) and was released on the 25 March 2013.
+The latest stable release is [version 0.3.5](http://thi.techmania-hosts.com/web/grab-it?v=0.3.5) and was released on the 13 February 2014.
 The latest beta release is [version 0.3.6](http://thi.techmania-hosts.com/web/grab-it) and was released on the 30 March 2013.

 Bug
 ---------------------